In 2004. During that year, four programs were accredited.

 Before submitting the pre-application a college must join NACEP as a postsecondary institutional member.
 Annual postsecondary membership fees are $560.
-In addition to annual membership fees, there is an Accreditation Intent Filing Fee and an Accreditation Application Processing Fee.
+In addition to annual membership fees, there is an Accreditation Pre-Application Fee and an Accreditation Application Processing Fee.
+Learn more here.

 If the NACEP Accreditation Commission denies accreditation, the program will be notified, and a report from the review team is provided to the applicant with recommendations.
 A denied applicant may request reconsideration of its application by a new peer review team if it believes the review team misinterpreted the evidence provided.
 For more information, review NACEP’s Accreditation Reconsideration and Appeals Process located in the Accreditation Policy and Procedures Manual.
 An applicant that withdraws or is denied may apply in the following year’s application review cycle.

 A few common misunderstandings that result in accreditation denial: